 You must also make sure that the IP configuration of the JNIOR is correct.
-In particular JNIOR must know how to find the MailHost.
-Use the ipconfig command or set the appropriate Registry keys in the IpConfig section.
-If the Registry is edited you will have to reboot the JNIOR in order for the settings to be applied.
+In particular JANOS must know how to find the email server (MailHost).
+Use the ipconfig command to specify a MailHost and the Sender's email address (FromAddress).

-Note also that some email servers may accept email only from valid members of the domain.
-The server may not recognize the default FromAddress used by the JNIOR and reject the mail posting.
+Note that some email servers may accept email only from valid members of the domain.
+The server may not recognize the FromAddress used by the JNIOR and reject the email posting.
 This error will be logged to the jniorsys.log file.
-To work around this you can supply a valid From address.
-For instance the following will appear as though you are sending a message to yourself.
+You may need to supply a valid Username and Password.
+This must be done through the ipconfig command